MSc Social WorkFind a programme

-This two-year programme is designed for people who want to qualify and practice as a professional social worker.
+This two-year programme is designed for people who want to qualify and practise as a professional social worker.

 The MSc in Social Work combines university-based learning with two extended periods of supervised practice as a student social worker in a social work agency.
-Completion of the degree will make you eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker in a range of areas including statutory, voluntary, private and independent sectors.
+By completing this degree, you will be eligible to register with the Health and Care Professions Council and practise as a qualified professional social worker in a range of settings, including statutory, voluntary, private and independent sectors.

-You will develop an understanding of the structural and personal factors that lead to disadvantage, oppression and discrimination and learn to apply this understanding to your practice.
-You will develop skills as a reflective practitioner, appraising relevant evidence, including research, to evaluate your own and others' work, and to contribute to the development of policy and practice.
+You will develop an understanding of the structural and personal factors that lead to disadvantage, oppression and discrimination, and learn how to apply this understanding to your practice.
+You will develop skills as a reflective practitioner, appraising relevant evidence - including research - to evaluate your own and other people's work and to contribute to the development of policy and practice.

-To find out more, take a look at these videos, including an overview of the programme structure and interviews with students.
+To find out more, view these videos which include an overview of the programme structure and interviews with students.